 DOMAIN 5 - Communication: The ability to access and use communication strategies across diverse audiences to inform and influence individual, organization, community and policy actions.

 - Identify and use appropriate communication strategies based on audience characteristics and communication goals.

-- Speak and listen clearly and effectively before individuals and groups & in formal informal settings
+- Speak and listen clearly and effectively before individuals and groups, and in formal and informal settings.

 DOMAIN 6 - Professionalism and Ethics: The ability to demonstrate a commitment to values and ethical practices at the personal, professional and organizational level through everyday actions.